birc-hpc/planning/docs/week-3/programming.md

 1
 ```

-Other than that, they are not directly related to testing, unlike the other parantheses variants we will examine below.
+Other than that, they are not directly related to testing, unlike the other parentheses variants, we will examine below.

 ### Using `let` as `(( ... ))`